-- Construct written communications that clearly articulates and promotes business ideas, arguments, or solutions (written communication) - Demonstrate interpersonal communication skills in collaborative projects, through persuasive speech, and in providing clear directions, instructions, and guidelines within a business setting (oral communication) - Address a complex problem in business management using strategies and tactics that lead to the development of actionable solutions (problem solving/critical thinking) - Demonstrate ethical decision-making in business and develop strategies, practices, and policies that advance ethical management practices and corporate social responsibility (ethics/specialized knowledge) - Locate, evaluate and apply information, using a variety of research tools, in analysis of a complex business management problem (information literacy/critical thinking) - Analyze and interpret quantitative data and apply results to improve business management strategy, tactics, and practice (quantitative fluency) - Demonstrate the self-awareness and habits required to identify, integrate, and apply new information and skills that increase personal and professional effectiveness in business contexts (lifelong learning) - Define, explain, and correctly apply concepts, theories and practices in business management (specialized knowledge) - Develop innovative approaches and solutions to an existing or emerging challenge in business management that also draw on disciplinary perspectives of ethics, other humanities and/or social sciences (broad integrative knowledge/creative thinking/problem solving) - Integrate and apply concepts, theories, strategies, and tactics of business management in the construction of summative projects (specialized knowledge/broad integrative knowledge)
+- Construct written communications that clearly articulates and promotes business ideas, arguments, or solutions. - Demonstrate interpersonal communication skills in collaborative projects, through persuasive speech and in providing clear directions, instructions, and guidelines within a business setting. - Address a complex problem in business management using strategies and tactics that lead to the development of actionable solutions. - Demonstrate ethical decision-making in business and develop strategies, practices, and policies that advance ethical management practices and corporate social responsibility. - Locate, evaluate and apply information, using a variety of research tools, in analysis of a complex business management problem. - Analyze and interpret quantitative data and apply results to improve business management strategy, tactics, and practice. - Demonstrate the self-awareness and habits required to identify, integrate, and apply new information and skills that increase personal and professional effectiveness in business contexts.

+- Define, explain, and correctly apply concepts, theories and practices in business management. - Develop innovative approaches and solutions to an existing or emerging challenge in business management that also draw on disciplinary perspectives of ethics, other humanities and/or social sciences. - Integrate and apply concepts, theories, strategies, and tactics of business management in the construction of summative projects.